plan your way

 English Way

-Why choosing the English Way
+Why choosing the English Way?

 The English way is a short path within Galicia, from Ferrol to Santiago de Compostela, used mainly by Northern Europeans pilgrims who used to arrive by boat.
 One of the shortest route to get the certificate.
 Variety of views, from blue coastline to green mountains.
 Brief peaceful alternative for a pilgrim experience.
 Main cities & towns – Spain: Ferrol, A Coruña, Bruma, Sigüeiro, Santiago de Compostela It is the shortest way to be able to get a full pilgrim experience.
 The way is well indicated by yellow arrows and markets, easy to follow.